For assistance on analysing spend based on size or locality of suppliers, see our dedicated page on this topic.

-To begin comparing your own spend to other Observatory customers, see our dedicated page on this topic.
+To begin comparing your spend to other Observatory customers, see our dedicated page on this topic.

 To assist with using the Observatory to identify new collaborative opportunities, see our dedicated page on this topic.

-Once a contract has been uploaded into the Observatory and submitted it will take one overnight refresh (the overnight Observatory regeneration process) to appear in the output reports.
-If you have submitted a contract and it has not appeared after one day then please contact Support
+Once a contract has been uploaded into the Observatory and submitted it will take one overnight refresh (the Observatory regeneration process) to appear in the output reports.
+If you have submitted a contract and it has not appeared after one working day, contact Support.

 When contracts are uploaded to the Observatory the expiry date field asks for “Expiry Date (including extensions)”.
 This means that the date entered into this field must include any extension months if they are applicable to the contract.
 The next field on the upload form asks for “Extension Months” and the number of extension months for the contract should be entered into that field.

 Because there is a possibility that the extension months will not be used, the Observatory deducts the number of months entered into the Extension Months field from the date entered into Expiry Date (including extensions) field.
 If there are no months entered into the Extension Months field the Observatory will not deduct any months from the Expiry Date (including extensions).

 The calculation is then presented as the Assumed Expiry Date in the Current Contract Register report.
 It is the Assumed Expiry Date that determines whether the contract appears in the Current or Expired Contract Register.